irs1318dev/irs1318_training2024/Robot Programming Guide.md

 #### Guice
 [Guice](https://github.com/google/guice) (pronounced "juice") is a dependency injection library, which is responsible for the various "@Inject" and "@Singleton" markup that is seen throughout the code.
 The purpose of Guice is to make it easier to plug together the entire system in such a way that it is still unit-testable and able to be simulated in Fauxbot.
 You will need to use Guice's @Singleton and @Inject markup when writing a mechanism.

-#### OpenCV
-[OpenCV](https://opencv.org/) is a computer vision library that is used for fast and efficient processing of images.
-We use OpenCV functions to capture images, manipulate them (undistort, HSV filtering), write them, and discover important parts of them (find contours).

 #### CTRE Phoenix
-[CTRE Phoenix](https://github.com/CrossTheRoadElec/Phoenix-Documentation) is a library that provides the ability to communicate with and control various motors using the TalonSRX, TalonFX, and VictorSPX over CAN.
+[CTRE Phoenix](https://docs.ctr-electronics.com/) is a library that provides the ability to communicate with and control various motors using the TalonSRX, TalonFX, and VictorSPX over CAN.
 We use CTRE Phoenix to control the majority of our TalonSRXs/TalonFXs so that we can run PID on the TalonSRX/TalonFX itself for a faster update rate.

 #### Spark MAX API
 The [Spark MAX](http://www.revrobotics.com/sparkmax-software/) has a library that provides the ability to communicate with and control various motors using the SparkMAX over CAN.
 We use the Spark MAX to control NEO Motors so that we can use these brushless motors and run PID on the SparkMAX itself for a fast update rate.

-#### NavX MXP
-The [NavX MXP](http://www.pdocs.kauailabs.com/navx-mxp/software/) has a library that is used to interact with the NavX MXP.
-The NavX uses its Gyroscope and Accelerometers in order to provide orientation measurements for field positioning purposes.

 #### JUnit
 [JUnit](https://junit.org/junit4/) is a unit testing library for Java.
 JUnit is fairly simple and provides some comparison functions and a framework for running unit tests.